Ooggle/MangaRock-API/README.md

 	"name":string,
 	"bio":string,
 	"thumbnail":string
-	"artworks":[string] // a table that contain all artwork links "extra":{
+	"artworks":[string] // a table that contain all artwork url "extra":{
 		// to complete
       	}